Have you received that spam email yet explaining how you can lose weight

 Hunza Diet Bread has a taste that is very satisfying and chewy all on its

-own, but you may also add if required, apricots, raisins, chopped walnuts,
+own, but you may also add if desired, apricots, raisins, chopped walnuts,

 and lightly flour cooking pan(s).
 Ideally use baking trays with about 1